51 Catchy Email Subject Lines Proven To Boost Conversions

 (Trustworthy Source of Information) Shocked By (Unexpected Winner) (Positive result)

-To make sure I don’t offend anyone, I’m going to give you examples of this catch email subject line formula using fake names.
+To make sure we don’t offend anyone, we’re going to give you examples of this catchy email subject line formula using fake names.
 You can see how it works, though, when you put the elements together.

 • Fit Female Shocked by Jane Doe’s Rapid Weight Loss